-Implementation: SMSC education is embedded across the curriculum and tutorial program, alongside a dedicated team of teachers delivering distinct SMSC lessons through a program of combined Religious Studies and Citizenship (RS/Cit) and PSHE/RSE (Relationship and sex education).
+Implementation: SMSC education is embedded across the curriculum and tutorial program, alongside a dedicated team of teachers delivering distinct SMSC lessons through a program of combined Religious Studies and Citizenship, identified as Religion and Worldviews, and PSHE/RSE (Relationship and sex education).

-RS/Citizenship follows the Cornwall Agreed Syllabus, studying core beliefs of Christianity, Islam, Sikhism and Buddhism, alongside non-religious world views.
+Religion and Worldviews (RW) follows the Cornwall Agreed Syllabus, studying core beliefs of Christianity, Islam, Sikhism and Buddhism, alongside non-religious world views.
 Pupils are encouraged to link and evaluate the impact a belief will have on a person’s actions and responses to ultimate questions.
 In addition, pupils will consider the contribution these ideas have had in shaping multi-cultural Britain and fundamental British values.
-Pupils will continue to study a core program of RS/Cit during KS4, through distinct lessons and deep learning days.
+Pupils will continue to study a core program of RW and citizenship during KS4, through distinct lessons and deep learning days.
 In addition, a GCSE in Religious Studies is offered, studying Christianity and Islam alongside philosophy and ethics.

 Impact: We want our learners to become confident, critical thinkers; enabling them to analyze and evaluate the world around, to make informed decisions about issues that will affect their lives, as well as those of others.
 These skills will equip them well for adult life and the world of work and make them empowered citizens of the world.